Kevin Hogan (politician)

-Kevin John Hogan (born 11 August 1963) is an Australian politician.
-He has been a Nationals member of the Australian House of Representatives, representing the Division of Page in New South Wales, since September 2013.
+Kevin John Hogan (born 11 August 1963) is an Australian politician who has served as deputy leader of the National Party since May 2025.
+He has been a member of the House of Representatives since 2013, representing the Division of Page in New South Wales.
+He was an assistant minister in the Morrison government from 2020 to 2022.

 Early life

 Hogan was born in Port Augusta in regional South Australia.
-After completing a Bachelor of Economics at Flinders University in 1984, he began a career in finance.
+After completing a Bachelor of Economics degree at Flinders University, he began a career in finance.
 He moved to Sydney and worked for an official money market dealer, GIO Securities, dealing with the Reserve Bank of Australia on a daily basis.
-Hogan then went on to work with Colonial State Bank for ten years.
-In this role he managed a multibillion-dollar portfolio and appeared on Sky News every morning giving an economic update.
+Hogan then went on to work with Colonial First State for ten years.
+In this role he managed a multibillion-dollar portfolio and appeared on Sky News Australia every morning giving an economic update.
+He was also for a period an Investment Officer for an Industry Super Fund.

-Hogan married his wife Karen in 1993.
-They returned to Karen's home town of Lismore in 1998.
-He then completed a Graduate Diploma in Education in 1998 at Southern Cross University.
-He took up a position at St Mary's High School in Casino where he taught Business Studies and Commerce from 1999 until 2006.
+Hogan married his wife Karen they returned to Karen's home town of Lismore.

-Hogan has also been a director of the industry superannuation fund Catholic Superannuation Retirement Fund, and was their investment officer from 2006 for a number of years.

 He then operated his own consultancy business and runs a small cattle property outside Lismore.